 In order for the workpiece to penetrate deeper into the chassis, the projecting parts of the rectangular shapes must also be removed (blue hatched area in the picture above).
 A well-sharpened scalpel does the trick.

 Reassembled bogie: it can be seen that the pivot piece is more depressed in its housing.
 I recall that the screws must be a little shortened, especially on the side where the 2-point suspension is removed.
-The rod connecting the front brake shoes was cut because it was leaning on the NEM box.
+The rod connecting the front brake blocks was cut because it was leaning on the NEM box.

 The buffers of the “flat-walls” were about a millimetre higher than those of its colleague “curved-walls”.
 Now, they are rather a bit lower, although the height at the roof level is not totally compensated.
-The trouble is that the “flat-walls” couplers are now also too low.
+The trouble is that the “flat-walls” couplings are now also too low.
 We have to find a way to raise them up.